gragonvlad/Sparlab/README.md

 This is an open-source project with a general public license.
 This gives you the freedom to make your own changes and distribute your own copies of Sparlab.

-Contributing: if you submit a pull request and it is accepted OR your code is used in this repository, your Github username will be added to the CONTRIBUTORS.txt file on the master branch.
+Contributing: if you submit a pull request and it is accepted, your Github username will be added to the CONTRIBUTORS.txt file on the master branch.

 Objective: build a tool for fighting gamers to become better fighters without hacking/injecting into frame data.